Out of the Blue (1947 film)

-Out of the Blue is a 1947 American screwball comedy film based on the short story by Vera Caspary who also co-wrote the screenplay.
+Out of the Blue is a 1947 American screwball comedy independent film based on the short story by Vera Caspary, whose work was adapted for Laura and adapted A Letter to Three Wives, also co-wrote this screenplay.
 It stars George Brent, Virginia Mayo, Turhan Bey, Ann Dvorak and Carole Landis.
 It was directed by Leigh Jason.

 Plot

-Arthur Earthleigh (George Brent) lives in an apartment in Greenwich Village where he is dominated by his wife Mae (Carole Landis) and annoyed by Rabelais, the German Shepherd owned by his neighbour, artist and swinging bachelor David (Turhan Bey).
+Arthur Earthleigh (George Brent) lives in an apartment in Greenwich Village, where he is dominated by his wife Mae (Carole Landis) and annoyed by Rabelais, the German Shepherd owned by his neighbour, artist and swinging bachelor David (Turhan Bey).
 David has a constant parade of attractive women visiting his apartment to pose for him.
 He currently is being visited by Deborah (Virginia Mayo) who wants David's champion Rabelais to breed with her dog.

 When his wife goes off to visit her sister, Arthur visits a bar where he's picked up by interior decorator Olive (Ann Dvorak) who comes home with him.
 Olive has a taste for brandy that she insists alleviates her heart condition but makes her tipsy.
 Arthur orders the reluctant Olive to leave, but Olive enters the guest room unbeknownst to Arthur.
 Waking up the next day Arthur discovers Olive has not only spent the night but redecorated the room.
 In attempting to get her to leave he knocks Olive down to the floor where he thinks she has died.

 Olive's 'body' is then moved about by David, who uses Arthur's fear of having killed Olive to blackmail him into changing his mind about getting a court order to compel David to get rid of his dog.
 Meanwhile, a serial killer is stalking the Village with two elderly snoopers (Elizabeth Patterson and Julia Dean) believing Olive is his victim.
 Adding to Arthur's troubles is his wife returning.